-There are many opportunities for further collaboration with Police as well as across other emergency and public sector services and, as highlighted earlier in this response, WMFRA are committed to expanding the work we already do across a range of services.
+There are many opportunities for further collaboration with Police as well as across other emergency and public sector services and, as highlighted earlier in this response, WMFRA are committed to expanding the work presently carried out across a range of services.
 However, in the case of WMFRA there is clear reason for caution.
-WMFRA benefits from a recognised and trusted brand which has enabled the Fire Service to access its communities and in particular those that are harder to reach.
-The prevention agenda is growing and is increasingly widening into the health agenda.
-As highlighted in the 'Accountability and Governance' section above, the proposals set out in this document have the potential to adversely impact on the evolution of this work which could make this harder to achieve.
-From a perspective of improved outcomes for the community, alignment to a WMCA model incorporating public health agencies and access to health and wellbeing commissioning provides far better value for money for longer term ongoing reduction upon the public purse, as opposed to this short term cost saving.
+WMFRA benefits from a recognised and trusted brand which has enabled the Fire and Rescue Service to access its communities and in particular those that are harder to reach, delivering circa 330'000 interventions in the homes over the last 10 years